Castel Sant’Angelo History | Detailed Timeline, Architecture & Facts

 Built around 139 AD as Emperor Hadrian's mausoleum, Castel Sant'Angelo in Rome has played numerous historical roles over centuries, serving as a fortress in 401, a papal residence in the 14th century, and a prison before becoming a museum in 1901.

-Castel Sant’Angelo History Explained
+Castel Sant’Angelo timeline

 Mausoleum of Hadrian